jes85/Fantasy-Football-Trade-Recommendations/README.md

 The goal of this project is to recommend trades for fantasy football.
 It downloads league/team data from ESPN Fantasy Football based on the leagueId you provide, and outputs trade recommendations for each team.

+## Supporting a new espn league

+Public leagues:
+  - You'll need the leagueId.
+Navigate to your league on espn and find the leagueID in the URL. i.e. https://fantasy.espn.com/football/team?leagueId=1066964&teamId=5&seasonId=2019

+Private leagues:
+  - You'll need the leagueId (see above), as well as two cookies from ESPN: espn_s2 and SWID.
+These are found at "Application > Cookies > espn.com" in the Chrome DevTools when on espn.com and signed in.
+Full instructions: sign in to your account on espn.com on Chrome and open Chrome DevTools by clicking View -> Developer -> Developer Tools.
+In the DevTools window, click the Application tab at the top, find Cookies on the left, and click https://www.espn.com.
+In the table that appears, find the values for SWID and espn_s2.

 ## File structure

 src/